 Collaborating with Pharmaceutical Companies at Cambridge

-Elysium is working with the University of Cambridge and the Milner Therapeutics Institute to discover and develop preventative medicines from natural products.
+Elysium was invited by the University of Cambridge and the Milner Therapeutics Institute to discover and develop preventative medicines from natural products.
 This elite program fosters collaborations between academia and industry to accelerate medical advancements.

 Other members include AstraZeneca, Astex, GSK, MedImmune, Otsuka, Pfizer, and Shionogi.
-Elysium is the only consumer-facing company unanimously invited to join this consortium of leading pharmaceutical companies.
+Elysium was the only consumer-facing company unanimously invited to join this consortium of leading pharmaceutical companies.

 The Oxford-Elysium Fellowship Program